thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 - `Publisher()` creates the shared event bus.
 In later sections, widgets will publish topic messages to this bus and subscribe to them through updaters.

-- `VtkDebounceScheduler(plotter, period_ms)` provides a central debounce mechanism so widget updates can be throttled.
+- `VtkDebounceScheduler(plotter, period_ms)` provides a central "debounce" mechanism so widget updates can be throttled.
 Interactive widgets can produce a high volume of callbacks, especially while dragging sliders.
+Throttling with a debounce mechanism ensures the plot updates smoothly and stays responsive, rather than attempting to render computationally intense objects many times in a short period of time.

 ### Renderers and `Vedo.Plotter`